When to put your recycling bin out

 E-waste

-Anything that uses batteries or a power cord is e-waste.
+E-waste is anything that has a power cord, plug or batteries.
 Do not put e-waste in rubbish or recycling bins.

 To find out more about e-waste visit our e-waste page.